 The Christian Club is collecting items to send to foreign countries for Christmas gifts.
 We plan to pack our boxes on Tuesday November 18 from 12:00 - 1:45 pm in Sweeney 311.
-Please drop off donations then, or leave them with Deb Lovell in North Hall, first room on the right as you enter the end door.
+Please drop off donations then, or leave them with Deb Lovell in Langley Hall, first room on the right as you enter the end door.

 - TOYS!
 Start with a central item that a child will cherish, like a beautiful doll, a deflated soccer ball with pump, or a plush stuffed animal.
 Then add quality items like cars, musical instruments, puzzles, jump ropes, etc.

 - School Supplies such as pencils, pens, crayons, notebooks, coloring books, etc.